Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 ## Conclusion

-In this tutorial, we have demonstrated how to implement FIR filter chains in both the AI Engine and PL with(DSPs) using HLS using the Vitis kernel based flow.
+This tutorial demonstrated how to implement FIR filter chains in both the AI Engine and PL with(DSPs) using HLS using the Vitis kernel based flow.

 Also, we explored the AI Engine implementation and how design decisions can affect the overall performance for a FIR filter chain with respect to throughput, resources and performance.
 Part of this exercise was to show that small FIRs taken in isolation may not be that efficient an implementation when targeting AI Engine but as the FIRs increase in size and the number of instances increase, it becomes apparent that AI Engine becomes the most efficient solution.
 It can also be seen from the results, how even more compute, beyond this example, and a larger data path will enable greater efficiency of implementation and performance than the traditional FPGA programmable logic and DSP engines, if that is what your application needs.